 1. Website Backup, how often should you do it

-If it serves an informative website and you rarely add something, you can do backups either daily or weekly, since the content of your website is not changing.
+If it serves as an informative website and you rarely add something, you can do backups either daily or weekly, since the content of your website is not changing.
 If you add new posts, items, data, etc. it is highly recommended to set the frequency to hourly or daily so that if your website suddenly stops working, you can rewind it to how it was an hour before.
-To ease this task you can use plugins, WordPress provides a variety of them for you to choose.
+To ease this task you can use plugins, WordPress provides a variety of them for you to choose from.